josephgalloway321/pick_and_place_robot_simulator/README.md

 # Pick and Place Robot Simulator
+This project was a final course project for MFG 598 Engineering Computing with Python.
+I completed this during my final semester at Arizona State University.
+The goal was to create a simulated robot manipulator to autonomously pick and place colored cubes.

 Since the original project folder size is over 389 MB, I decided to only include the most important files that I wrote for the project.
 Please watch the following [video](https://youtu.be/eioQrgQ-jO4) showing an overview of the project.
 The slideshow used in the video is also included in this repo.
 This is the [link](https://bitbucket.org/theconstructcore/ur_workshop/src/master/) to the Universal Robot & RGB-D sensor files.